-Palo Verde College Full-Time Faculty Evaluation Form Face to Face
+Palo Verde College Faculty Evaluation Form Correspondence Education / Distance Education

 Instructor: Date: Course: Section:

 Note: This evaluation is confidential.
 The instructor will not see this form.
 Only the tabulated results of this survey will be presented to the instructor.
 All comments will be typed and presented to the instructor.